Banking, Embedded Finance, Payments

 “From operating in this space, the consensus is clear: retail customer preferences are constantly evolving, and they’re demanding digital-driven payment products that are highly personal,” notes Mani.
 “For Citi Retail Services, technology is especially integral to how we partner with retailers today.”

-Terry O’Neil, Head of Connected Commerce for Citi Retail Services and Head of Strategic Partnerships for Citi U.S. Personal Banking, double-clicked on this point in a recent Tearsheet Podcast episode.
+Terry O’Neil, Managing Director of Embedded Payments and Strategic Growth at Citi, double-clicked on this point in a recent Tearsheet Podcast episode.
 “What we heard, pretty loud and clear, from the merchants and the consumers that we spoke to, was that point of sale lending, or buy now pay later, is here to stay,” he said.

 All of this culminated in the creation of Citi Pay.